 So you can’t go by me when asking the question “Does outdoor advertising still work?”
 Being in the “biz” I look at them from a different perspective as many of you may as well.
 But of course this is not about me or you, at least in the professional vein.
 No this is about me, you and our fellow consumers and whether or not billboards – be they traditional of digital, have any impact on us when it comes to making a purchase.

-I went looking for some research and what I found was The Arbitron National In-Car Study, 2009 edition, which is the most-recent edition of this particular study, at least from I could gather.
+I went looking for some research and what I found was The Arbitron National In-Car Study, 2009 edition, which is the most-recent edition of outdoor advertising, at least from I could gather.
 Either way, the findings, I think, are very relevant and paint a very interesting picture into the minds and psyche of the American consumer and what impact, if any, billboards have on us when it comes to marketing and advertising.

 You can download the study in its entirety here but I wanted to share some of the highlights, which, again, are rather interesting.